 The government advises that Pfizer and Moderna vaccines are preferrable for pregnant women and people aged under 40.

-If you’ve delayed having your vaccine because you’ve have been worried about the impact of the COVID-19 vaccine on the ability to start a family, pregnancy or breastfeed, the next steps may also provide reassurance.
+If you have delayed having your vaccine because you have been worried about the impact of the COVID-19 vaccine on the ability to start a family, pregnancy or breastfeed, the next steps may also provide reassurance.

 Government advice on pregnancy, fertility and breastfeeding says that anyone who has already started vaccination and is offered a second dose whilst pregnant, should have a second dose with the same vaccine unless they had a serious side effect after the first dose.

 There’s a video with more information available on YouTube from Victoria Male.
 Victoria is a fellow and lecturer in reproductive immunology at Imperial College London.

 A guide for women of childbearing age, those currently pregnant or breastfeeding has been published by Public Health England.